 1. A pilot calls up with this flight plan, requesting clearance to Oakland:

-Looking at the flightplan, we see that the aircraft is filed to Oakland International Airport. which lies in ZOA's airspace.
+Looking at the flight plan, we see that the aircraft is filed to Oakland International Airport, which lies in ZOA's airspace.
 We do have an LOA with Oakland that includes a routing to OAK.
-As the directions of the test state, we can assume that OAK is in its normal configuration, or west ops.
-Referencing the LOA, we can see that during west ops aircraft are to be routed via either the GMN VOR, then the PXN STAR, or via the EMZOH STAR.
-Looking at their flightplan, they are filed via the EMZOH STAR, so their routing is correct.
-This part of their flightplan is not compliant with the LOA.
-We will have to amend this in the clearance.
+As the directions of the test state, we can assume that OAK is in its normal configuration or west ops.
+Referencing the LOA, we can see that during west ops aircraft are to be routed via either the PXN STAR, or the EMZOH STAR.
+Looking at their flight plan, they are filed via the EMZOH STAR, so their routing is correct.
+Notice that the EMZOH STAR requires aircraft cross EMZOH at or above FL280.
+Consequently, we must amend their cruise altitude in the clearance.
+The LADYJ2 departure is not current, so will assign the LADYJ4 departure.
+We can amend it because the test assumes the pilot can comply.
 Looking at the LADYJ4 departure, we can see that it is a SID with published altitude restrictions and also contains a top altitude, so we can use "climb via SID" phraseology.
 For the correct initial altitude, we can reference the ZLA Initial Altitude Assignments SOP.
 For LAX, it states that during west operations, aircraft on a SID should be issued a restriction of "climb via SID except maintain 5000."
 To determine the departure frequency, we can simply reference the TRACON diagram, which lists LAX_DEP as being on 124.3.
-The LADYJ4 departure is current, but we can upnumber it because the test assumes the pilot can comply.
-The rest of their flightplan looks great, so we can issue the clearance with the amended cruising altitude.
+The rest of their flight plan looks great, so we can issue the clearance with the amended cruising altitude.

 "Southwest thirty-three-thirteen, LA clearance, cleared to Oakland International Airport, LADYJ four departure, COREZ transition, then as filed.
 Climb via SID except maintain five thousand.
 Expect flight level two eight zero five minutes after departure.
 Departure frequency one two four point three.
 Squawk seven one six three"

 2. This Pilot Calls for tower enroute to French Valley airport advises that his aircraft type is a Beech King Air 350.